langjam/jam0001/unseemly-behavior/README.md

 Code inside backticks is typechecked, just like the surrounding code.
 Try:
 `unseemly commentary.unseemly type_error.commentary`

+Note that, even though Commentary inherits Unseemly's type system, you get errors in terms of the Commentary code you wrote, not the Unseemly code it compiles to.

 Due to a limitation in Unseemly, multiple interpolations in a comment are only supported if they have no text between them. ) :